cloudmesh-community/book/chapters/class/e516-engineering-cloud-computing.md

 Students need only to do one project.
 The project is conducted thought the entire semester.

-(a) Dates may change as the semester evolves
+* Dates may change as the semester evolves

-(*) The project is a long term assignment (and are ideally worked on weekly by residential students).
+* The project is a long term assignment (and are ideally worked on weekly by residential students).
 It is the major part of the course grade.